How does the stock market work?

 Long term, investing can make more money than saving

-These accounts are good for increasing the value of your savings in the short or medium term but, over longer periods, investing in the stock market usually provides greater returns.
-This has especially been the case since the financial crash of 2008, since which, interest rates have been consistently low.
+These accounts are good for increasing the value of your savings in the short or medium term.
+But, over longer periods, investing in the stock market usually provides greater returns.
+This has certainly been the case since the financial crash of 2008, as interest rates have been consistently low since then.

-Of course, there is a little more to it than that.
+Of course, there's more to it than that.
 You may invest in a company that enjoys some rapid short-term growth, making the stock market a better option than a savings account.
-Or, on the other hand, you may invest in a company that barely grows (or possibly even shrinks) over a long period of time.
+Or, you may invest in a company that barely grows (or even shrinks) over a long period of time.

 Although there are ways to be relatively sure of a return over the long term...